ekinolik/jax-ov/README.md

 ./extract --input AAPL_options_2025-11-30.json --time 9:46 --period 5
 ```

-This will extract all transactions between 9:46 AM and 9:51 AM ET (5-minute period) and output them as JSON to the console.
+This will extract all transactions between 9:46 AM and 9:51 AM PT (5-minute period) and output them as JSON to the console.

 #### Extract with specific date